danijar/computer-game/ROADMAP.md

     store velocity vector in gbuffer
 Implement light scattering ("god rays")
 Implement in game profiling and benchmarking
-Run scripts in namespaced of their module
+Run scripts in namespaces named by their modules
+Add audio manager
+    sound occlusion, decrease radius and add high pass filter use as input for artificial intelligence
 Mesh Collision Shapes
     Determine whether a mesh is convex or concave http://liam.flookes.com/cs/geo/index.html